 Replaced 5 MT Chain pulley blocks with 7.5 MT in machine line of Omega 450 and bigger size machines to enhance factor of safety.

-To reduce operator fatigue, material loading system was installed on 10 machines in injection moulding.
-Operator additional safety feature software was updated on 5 machines in injection moulding machines.
+To reduce operator fatigue, material loading system was installed on 10 machines in injection moulding manufacturing process.

-32) Fixed Deposits
+29) Fixed Deposits

 The Company has not accepted, nor renewed any deposits from public, under the Companies Act 2013 and Companies (Acceptance of Deposits) Rules, 2014, including amendments to the same.
-The Company had no unclaimed / overdue deposits as on 31st March, 2018.
+The Company had no unclaimed / overdue deposits as on 31st March, 2019.

 a) Statutory Audit